About the Workshop Way® System

-Workshop Way is a system of human growth for learners of all ages.
+The Workshop Way System of Growth for Education® serves learners of all ages.

 It is a system of education that leaves nothing to chance, and it is an approach to learning which provides equal opportunities for all students to learn how to learn, how to think, and how to manage their lives.
 It helps students develop decision-making capacities and critical thinking skills.

-It builds successful schools and classrooms by creating a physical, social, and mental environment that develops self-actualized persons who handle grade-level content and who achieve well on standardized tests.
+Whether it is a whole school, a single classroom, tutoring session, teaching English as a second language, or home schooling, Workshop Way® builds success by creating a physical, social, and mental environment that develops self-actualized persons who handle grade-level content and who achieve well.

 She authored multiple books about her education ideas and she is still regarded as a leader in education thought.

 - All students can LEARN if they get everything that is human inside of them.

 - Whole person growth begins to happen when people are allowed to find their own timing and way.

 - Human beings are different (diversity) from each other and at different phases of growth.